MahmoudTalass/cv-application/README.md

 ## Credits

--  This project was created with love by [Your Name].
+-  This project was by Mahmoud Talass.

 Build your personalized CV with the CV Builder today!